michaelnisi/pushup/README.md

       console.log('%s uploaded', commit)
     })

-pushup returns a readable Stream.
+`pushup` returns a readable `Stream` that emits following events:

-## Pushup Stream

-A `Readable Stream` has the following events

 ### Event:'error'

     function (err) {}

-Emitted if there was an error receiving data.
+Emitted if there was an error.

 ### Event:'entry'

     function (entry) {}

-Emitted when an entry is added from the commit, and its upload begins.
+Emitted when an entry is added from the commit.

 ### Event:'commit'

     function (commit) {}

-Emitted when first line of the commit is written to the Stream.
+Emitted when the first line of the commit is written to the Stream.

 ### Event:'end'